MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-data-protection-overview.md

 The following list provides some limitations of sensitivity labels in Power BI:

+* Applying and viewing Microsoft Information Protection sensitivity labels in Power BI requires an Azure Information Protection Premium P1 or Premium P2 license.
+Microsoft Azure Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
+See [Azure Information Protection pricing](https://azure.microsoft.com/en-us/pricing/details/information-protection/) for detail.
 * Sensitivity labels can be applied only on dashboards, reports, datasets and dataflows.
-* Sensitivity labels applied in a workspace will be applied to Excel, PowerPoint and PDF files when data is exported from the workspace or from the app view.
-* Labeling and enforce protection controls on exported files are supported only for Excel, PowerPoint and PDF files.
-The label and protection are not enforced when data is exported to .CSV files, Subscribe to email, Embed visuals, and print.
+* Label and protection controls enforcement on exported files supported only for Excel, PowerPoint and PDF files.
+Label and protection are not enforced when data is exported to .CSV files, Subscribe to email, Embed visuals and print.
+* A user who exports a file from Power BI has permissions to access and edit that files according to the sensitivity label settings.
+The user who exports the data does not get owner permissions to the file.
-* Sensitivity labels are currently not available for [paginated reports](https://docs.microsoft.com/en-us/power-bi/paginated-reports-report-builder-power-bi) and workbooks.
+* Sensitivity labels are currently not available for [paginated reports]( https://docs.microsoft.com/en-us/power-bi/paginated-reports-report-builder-power-bi) and workbooks.
-* Currently it is not possible to delete a label from a Power BI asset once it has been applied.
+* You cannot currently delete a label from a Power BI asset once it has been applied.
 * Sensitivity labels on Power BI assets are visible only in the workspace list and lineage views; labels are not currently visible in the favorites, shared with me, recents, or app views.
 Note, however, that a label applied to a Power BI asset, even if not visible, will always persist on data exported to Excel, PowerPoint, and PDF files.
 * The sensitivity label *file Encryption setting*, configured in either the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/), applies only on files that are *exported from* Power BI; it is not enforced *within* Power BI.
 * [HYOK protection](https://docs.microsoft.com/en-us/azure/information-protection/configure-adrms-restrictions) is not supported for labels applied in Power BI.
 * Viewing and applying labels in Office apps has [licensing requirements](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps#common-requirements).